jaledinler/kNN-learner/README.md

 This program uses the training set and the given value of k to make classifications/predictions for every instance in the test set.

-This program uses leave-one-out cross validation with just the training data to select the value of k to use for the test set by evaluating k1 k2 k3 and selecting the one that results in the minimal crossvalidated error within the training set.
-To measure error for regression tasks, you should use mean absolute error.

 Output:

 The value of k used for the test set on the first line and then the predictions for the test set instances are printed.